magpylib/magpylib/docs/_pages/docu/docu_physics.md

   name: python3
 ---

-TODO: explain remanence VS magnetization

 (docu-physics)=

-(phys-remanence)=

 # Physics and Computation

 ## When can you use Magpylib ?

 The expressions used in Magpylib describe perfectly homogeneous magnets, surface charges, and line currents with natural boundary conditions.
 Magpylib is at its best when dealing with static air-coils (no eddy currents, no soft-magnetic cores) and high grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).
-When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts few % (long magnet shapes are better, large distance from magnet is better).
+When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts few %.
 Demagnetization factors are not included.
 The line **current** solutions give the exact same field as outside of a wire that carries a homogeneous current.
-For more details check out the :ref:`docu-physics` section.

 ## The analytical solutions

-**Permanent Magnets**

 Magnetic field computations in Magpylib are based on known analytical solutions (closed form expressions) to permanent magnet and current problems.
 The Magpylib implementations are based on the following literature references: